Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Conclusions

 At this juncture, we note that $B = - e\,\dot e + i\,(2\, \dot {\bar C}\, C + \bar C \, \dot C)$.
 The substitution of this expression leads to the following observations, namely;

 Thus, we obtain the modified form of the BRST charge $(\tilde Q_B)$ as

-This is due to the fact that the sum of last {\it three} terms in (C.1) is zero.
+This is because of the fact that the sum of last {\it three} terms in (C.1) is zero.
 It can be readily checked that the above form of the charge [cf. Eq.
 (C.4)] is {\it not} off-shell nilpotent.
 Hence, it is {\it not} suitable for our further discussions.

 Let us focus on the derivation of an alternative form of this BRST charge.
 In the expression for the charge $\tilde Q_B$ [cf. Eq.
 (C.1)], we can express $[-\,i\,B\,\bar C\,\dot C\,C]$, from the {\it third} equation from the top in (76) which yields the following